Centrelink fraud is a serious offence

 Being found guilty of this offence can result in a large fine or even imprisonment, in addition to a criminal record.
 Having a criminal record can have a substantial effect on your future employability and travel opportunities.

-If you have been charged with Centrelink fraud, you should obtain legal advice at the earliest opportunity.
+If you have been charged with Centrelink fraud, you should obtain legal advice from our expert lawyers at the earliest opportunity.

 Common types of Centrelink fraud

 You may be charged with Centrelink fraud in various circumstances:

 - Claiming a Centrelink payment when you know that you are not eligible to receive that payment